CasparKielwein/Aaargh/Classes.md

 Melee Attack: 1[W] + Tough + Tough Damage.
 Until the beginning of your next turn attacks against you gain advantage.
 #### Lvl 2: Inspiring Recklessness
 Inspired by your charge, your allies find new Strength.
-When hitting with Brash Strike you can give an Ally of your choice Wit temporary hit points.
+When hitting with Brash Strike you can give an Ally of your choice Wil temporary hit points.
-#### Lv2: Acrobatic Charge
+#### Lv2: Crushing Blow
-Your Brash Strike deals an additional Dex damage.
-#### Lvl 3: Brash Charge
-You can use your Brash Strike in place of a melee basic attack during a charge.
+Cost: 1 Power-Point
+When you hit with your brash strike you deal an additional [W] damage.

 ### Sure Strike

 #### Lvl 1: Sure Strike:
 Melee Attack against Dex: 1[W] + Tough Damage
 #### Lvl 2: Hobbling Strike
+Cost: 1 Power-Point
-A target hit by your sure strike is slowed.
+A target hit by your sure strike is slowed (save ends)
 #### Lvl 2: Bloodying thrust
+Cost: 1 Power-Point
 The target hit by your sure strike takes 10 ongoing damage until save.
 #### Lvl 3: Hindering Strike:
+Cost: 1 Power-Point
-When you hit a target with Sure Strike you can spend a Maneuver Point.
-If you do so the target is knocked prone.
+A target hit by our Sure Strike is knocked prone

-### Twin Strike
+### Reaping Strike
-Requirement: You must be wielding two melee weapons or a ranged weapon.

-#### Lvl 1: Twin Strike
+#### Lvl 1: Reaping Strike:
-Perform Two attacks
+Cost: 1 Power-Point
+You make a melee attack against every enemy adjacent to you.

-#### Lvl 2: Leg Cutter
+#### Lvl 2: Drive them back
-When you hit with both attacks of your Twin Strike you can spend a Maneuver Point to knock the target prone.
+When you hit a target with your reaping strike you push it 5'.

+### Lunge
+#### Lvl 1: Lunge
+Cost: 1 Power-Point
+You make a melee attack.
+You increase your reach for the attack by 5'.

+#### Lvl 2:
+The attack deals an additional [W] damage.

+#### Lvl 2: Get over here!
+You pull the target of the attack to a square adjacent to you.

+#### Lvl 3: Lead the charge
+One ally within your `Mind` * 5' state can make a charge attack.

+### Maneuvering Strike

-#### Lvl 3: Third Strike
+#### Lvl 1: Maneuvering Strike
-When you hit with both attacks of your Twin Strike, you can spend a Maneuver Point to perform a third attack.
+Make a melee or ranged weapon attack.
+Before or after the attack you can move 5'.
+This movement does not trigger opportunity attacks.

+#### Lvl 2:

 ## Sorcerer